i-de-o-PA-thic PUL-mo-nar-e fi-BRO-sis

 Copyright © Nucleus Medical Media, Inc.

-IPFoccurs most often in males and people aged 50 and older.
-Other factors below may increase the risk of getting it:
+IPF occurs most often in males and people aged 50 years and older.
+Other factors that may increase your chance of IPF include:

 Over time, the symptoms get worse.
 This makes daily activities difficult.
 People with IPF gradually start to have some or all of these symptoms:

 Medication is the main form of treatment.
-It does not work for some people.
-Options may include:
+It does not work for everyone.
+Medications are used to:

 American Lung Association

 Explore idiopathic pulmonary fibrosis.
 National Heart, Lung, and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/ipf.
 Updated September 20, 2011.
 Accessed May 9, 2016.